 Your utility room works to keep your home running smoothly.
 Here are some tips to keep it safe and functioning well

 - Become familiar with the proper fuse ratings for your electrical circuits.

-- Ensure that fuses or circuit breakers are correctly labeled.
+- Ensure that fuses and circuit breakers are correctly labeled.

 - Always determine why a fuse has blown or a circuit breaker has tripped and eliminate the cause before correcting the issue.

-Here are some additional tips to keep every room in your house safe.
+Here are some additional tips to keep every room in your home safe.

-- Keep combustibles, such as clothes in closets, away from hot lightbulbs.
+- Keep combustibles, such as clothes, blankets and towels, stored away from hot lightbulbs.

 - Use electrical outlet covers to childproof plugs, especially ones close to the ground.
 Keep pets that have a habit of chewing and clawing away from cords that are plugged in.
 Inspect and test your smoke detectors regularly.